 - Helped direct Zimbabwe's war of independence in the 1960s and 1970s

 - Became the country's spymaster during the 1980s civil conflict, in which thousands of civilians were killed, but has denied any role in the massacres

 - Accused of masterminding attacks on opposition supporters after 2008 election

 - Says he will deliver jobs, and seen as open to economic reforms

-The exact year of Mr Mnangagwa's birth is not known - but he is thought to be 75, so nearly 20 years younger than his predecessor who left power aged 93.
+The exact year of Mr Mnangagwa's birth is not known - but he is thought to be 75, which would make him nearly 20 years younger than his predecessor who left power aged 93.

 Born in the central region of Zvishavane, he is a Karanga - the largest clan of Zimbabwe's majority Shona community.

 Some Karangas felt it was their turn for power, following 37 years of domination by Mr Mugabe's Zezuru clan, though Mr Mnangagwa was accused of profiting while under Mr Mugabe.

 According to a United Nations report in 2001, he was seen as "the architect of the commercial activities of Zanu-PF".

 This largely related to the operations of the Zimbabwean army and businessmen in the Democratic Republic of Congo.